ColeLab/ActflowToolbox/README.md

 	* Add detailed comments to explain what code does (especially when not obvious)

 ## Contents
-* _Directory_: actflowcalc - Calculating activity flow mapping
+* _Directory_: actflowcomp - Calculating activity flow mapping
+	* actflowcalc.py - Main function for calculating activity flow mapping predictions
+	* actflowtest.py - A convenience function for calculating activity-flow-based predictions and testing prediction accuracies (across multiple subjects)
+	* noiseceilingcalc.py - A convenience function for calculating the theoretical limit on activity-flow-based prediction accuracies (based on noise in the data being used)
 * _Directory_: connectivity_estimation - Connectivity estimation methods
-	* calcconn_parcelwise_noncircular_surface.py: High-level function for calculating parcelwise actflow with parcels that are touching (e.g., the Glasser 2016 parcellation).
+	* calcactivity_parcelwise_noncircular_surface.py: High-level function for calculating parcelwise actflow with parcels that are touching (e.g., the Glasser 2016 parcellation), focusing on task activations.
 This can create circularity in the actflow predictions due to spatial autocorrelation.
+This function excludes vertices within X mm (10 mm by default) of each to-be-predicted parcel.
-This function excludes vertices within 10 mm of each to-be-predicted parcel.
+	* calcconn_parcelwise_noncircular_surface.py: High-level function for calculating parcelwise actflow with parcels that are touching (e.g., the Glasser 2016 parcellation), focusing on connectivity estimation.
+This can create circularity in the actflow predictions due to spatial autocorrelation.
+This function excludes vertices within X mm (10 mm by default) of each to-be-predicted parcel.
+	* corrcoefconn.py: Calculation of Pearson correlation functional connectivity
+	* multregconn.py: Calculation of multiple-regression functional connectivity
+	* partial_corrconn.py: Calculation of partial-correlation functional connectivity
+	* pc_multregconn.py: Calculation of regularized multiple-regression functional connectivity using principle components regression (PCR).
+Useful when there are fewer time points than nodes, for instance.
 * _Directory_: dependencies - Other packages Actflow Toolbox depends on
 * _Directory_: infotransfermapping - Calculating information transfer mapping
 * _Directory_: latent_connectivity - Calculating latent functional connectivity via factor analysis [planned]
 * _Directory_: matlab_code - Limited functions for activity flow mapping in MATLAB
 * _Directory_: model_compare - Comparing prediction accuracies across models
+	* model_compare_predicted_to_actual.py - Calculation of predictive model performance
+	* model_compare.py - Reporting of model prediction performance, and comparison of prediction performance across models
 * _Directory_: network_definitions - Data supporting parcel/region sets and network definitions
 * _Directory_: pipelines - Example pipelines for data analyses
 * _Directory_: preprocessing - Functions for preprocessing (after "minimal" preprocessing)